oscarotero/psr7-middlewares/README.md

 ### DigestAuthentication

 Implements the [digest http authentication](http://php.net/manual/en/features.http-auth.php).
-You have to pass an array with all users and password allowed as first argument:
+You have to provide an array with the users and password:

 ```php
 use Psr7Middlewares\Middleware;